-The National Comprehensive Cancer Network (NCCN) provides guidelines widely used for the detection and treatment of cancer (see Resources ).
+The National Comprehensive Cancer Network (NCCN) provides guidelines widely used for the detection and treatment of cancer (see Help ).
 The NCCN holds that "impaired dihydropyrimidine dehydrogenase (DPD) activity is a rare occurrence” (see Petitions).
 It, therefore, has not moved to prescribe pre-screening of patients or to reduce the initial dosage of patients.
 Unfortunately many oncologists hold this same belief and this puts patients at risk.

 In addition, genetic tests are generally not part of pre-screening because they cannot reliably predict all the patients at risk.
 That is in part because science needs to identify more of the genetic conditions that contribute to DPD deficiency AND because non-genetics factors (e.g. drug to drug interactions and circadian variations) also contribute to compromised DPD activity (see Research, Ciccolini et al./Gamelin et al.).
 Screening DPD deficiency on a sole genetic basis is considered as an underpowered strategy today, because the number of patients displaying some known genetic polymorphism is far less than the number of patients displaying severe toxicities upon 5-FU administration, and that epigenetics or non-genetics factors may be unaddressed.

-“Functional” tests that detect DPD activity level are used successfully in France to drastically reduce toxicities and fatalities associated with 5-FU or capecitabine treatments (see Research) but these tests are not yet widely adopted in the USA (see Resources).
+“Functional” tests that detect DPD activity level are used successfully in France to drastically reduce toxicities and fatalities associated with 5-FU or capecitabine treatments (see Research) but these tests are not yet widely adopted in the USA (see Help).

 Reduce Your Risk

 Talk with your doctor about the risk of your chemotherapy and how you may reduce it.
-Ask your doctor to test your DPD activity level before your first treatment.
+Ask your doctor to test your DPD activity level before your first treatment (see Help).
 If that type of test is unavailable to your doctor, ask to start with a lower initial dose of 5-FU which the doctor can adjust after monitoring the effects of the drug on you (see Research, Caudle et al. ; Diasio et al., and see Hope).